 However, a mortgage broker will advise you on which lender is best suited to your needs and find you the best shared ownership mortgage deal for you.

-For many people who can’t afford to buy a home on the open market, shared ownership is a great way to get on the property ladder.
-But you must do your research and check affordability.
+However, it won’t be right for everyone.
+You’ll need to make sure you can afford the mortgage alongside rent, service charges and other ongoing costs, which may increase over time.
 For example, while rent may be set at a discounted rate in the first year, it can only increase following rent reviews and any increases are linked to inflation.

 Our Mortgage Expert, Sarah Tucker also warns, “Shared ownership can provide a valuable route into homeownership for buyers struggling to afford to buy on the open market.
 One of the biggest advantages is that buyers only need a deposit and mortgage for the share they are buying, which can make monthly costs more manageable and help people get onto the property ladder sooner.“